jwango/jwango.github.io/static/downloads/decision_record_template.md

 ### Details

-Provide relevant details that help frame the problem and its importance.
+Provide relevant details and context that help frame the problem and its importance.
-Give more context on the problem and include relevant primers or pre-requisites

 ## Requirements

 List out the requirements of the problem, such as constraints and criteria.
 Additionally, state important assumptions made as part of this decision-making process.
+Clearly state the problem in such a way that a proposed solution can be verified.

 ## Options

 List out the options for consideration.
 State how this list of options was compiled.
+Identify any similar or relevant problems that have already been solved.

 ## Decision